indexdata/foliogo/doc/api.md

 If content was provided as a `json` parmeter, then the `Content-type: application/json` header is added.

-The value returned from a successful call is the parsed JSON of the response, expressed as a `foliogo.Hash` object, and a `nil` error object.
+The value returned from a successful call is the respons body (usually JSON), expressed as a `[]byte` slice, and a `nil` error object.
 If an error occurs, a non-`nil` error is returned.